Department of War UAP files: every official release, dated and sourced

 This hub aggregates every event in Disclosure Archives whose primary source is the DoD or its successor.
 New entries appear here automatically as soon as they're published in our database.

 Why we maintain it.
-The volume of UAP material from the DoD/DoW has grown sharply since the 2017 NYT/Pentagon AATIP story, the 2020 release of three Navy FLIR videos, the 2022 establishment of AARO, and the 2024 House Oversight 'Eyes Wide Open' hearing.
+The volume of UAP material from the DoD/DoW has grown sharply since the 2017 NYT/Pentagon AATIP story, the 2020 release of three Navy FLIR videos, the 2022 establishment of AARO, the 2024 House Oversight 'Eyes Wide Open' hearing, and the May 2026 launch of PURSUE.
 AARO alone now publishes annual transparency reports to Congress.
 Cataloging this systematically, with primary-source citations, is more useful than any single press write-up.

 A U.S. military operator reported observing one UAP.
 The report describes the UAP as a “triangular and metallic UAP.”
 The reporter estimated the UAP’s altitude as 24,989 feet and speed as 168 knots (193mph).
 All descriptive and estimative language contained in this report reflects the reporter’s subjective interpretation at the time of the event.
 Such characterizations should not be interpreted as a conclusive indication of the presence or absence of any intrinsic object features or performance